teamscode/teamscode.github.io/_posts/contests/2019-07-23-fall-2019-mihs-programming-contest.md

 **Intermediate:**  A division for programmers who have recently started programming and/or are in one programming class.

 **Advanced:**  A division for programmers with more experience, typically having finished one programming class and are fairly knowledgeable about a specific language.
 _Note: These are guidelines, not rules.
-You may choose to sign up for either division._
+You may choose to sign up for either division, unless you have previously placed in a past TeamsCode contest._

 # Rules: #